e-gun/HipparchiaGoServer/README.md

   * progress polling
 * semantic vectors
   * search for terms and yield an interactive graph of nearest neighbors
+  * choice of graphing styles: "neighbors" or "neighbors + neighbors of neighbors"
   * choice of modeling algorithms
   * configurable model parameters
   * configurable lists of stop-words